-- Whole blood samples of approximately 2 mL will be collected for measurement of plasma concentrations of GSK3640254 as specified in the SoA (Section 1.3). - Separate whole blood samples of approximately 4 mL will be collected for measurement of plasma concentrations of TAF, FTC, and TFV as specified in the SoA (Section 1.3). - A maximum of 10 samples may be collected at additional time points during the study if warranted and agreed upon between the investigator and the sponsor.
+- Whole blood samples of approximately 2 mL will be collected for measurement of plasma concentrations of GSK3640254 as specified in the SoA (Section 1.3). - A maximum of 10 samples may be collected at additional time points during the study if warranted and agreed upon between the investigator and the sponsor.
 Instructions for the collection and handling of biological samples will be provided by the sponsor.
-The actual date and time (24-hour clock time) of each sample will be recorded. - Samples will be used to evaluate the PK of GSK3640254 and TAF, FTC, and TFV.
-Each plasma sample will be divided into 2 aliquots (1 each for PK and a back-up).
-Samples collected for analyses of GSK3640254 and TAF, FTC, and TFV plasma concentration may also be used to evaluate safety aspects related to concerns arising during or after the study. - Once the plasma has been analyzed for GSK3640254 and TAF, FTC, and TFV, any remaining plasma may be analyzed for other compound-related metabolites and the results reported under a separate protocol.
+The actual date and time (24-hour clock time) of each sample will be recorded. - Samples will be used to evaluate the PK of GSK3640254.
+Samples collected for analyses of GSK3640254 plasma concentration may also be used to evaluate safety aspects related to concerns arising during or after the study. - Once the plasma has been analyzed for GSK3640254, any remaining plasma may be analyzed for other compound-related metabolites and the results reported under a separate protocol.